Skip to Content

 Complications of liver disease can progress fast.

-The doctors at the UPMC Center for Liver Diseases are experts at treating cirrhosis of the liver, ascites, and other complications.
+The doctors at the UPMC Center for Liver Care are experts at treating cirrhosis of the liver, ascites, and other complications.

 UPMC has the latest in cutting-edge technologies and research in liver disease.
 And we're home to one of the oldest and most experienced liver transplant centers in the country.